mancrurod/script_spotycai/README.md

 - `src/album_scraper.py`: Functions to extract song elements from the album page.
 - `src/song_downloader.py`: Functions to get the MP3 URL and download the file.
 - `src/utils.py`: Utility functions, such as filename sanitization and folder creation.
+- `src/mp3_tagging.py`: Functions to embed album covers into MP3 files using `eyed3`.
 - `src/__init__.py`: Initialization file for the src module.

 ## Project Schema